Supreme Court draft opinion that would overturn Roe v. Wade published by Politico - KVIA

 Supreme Court draft opinion that would overturn Roe v.
 Wade published by Politico

-In a stunning breach of Supreme Court confidentiality, Politico has obtained what it calls a draft of a majority opinion written by Justice Samuel Alito that would strike down Roe v.
+In a stunning breach of Supreme Court confidentiality and secrecy, Politico has obtained what it calls a draft of a majority opinion written by Justice Samuel Alito that would strike down Roe v.
 Wade.

 The draft was circulated in early February, according to Politico.
 The final opinion has not been released and votes and language can change before opinions are formally released.
 The opinion in this case is not expected to be published until late June.